rpeszek/my-blogs/posts/2021-12-25-ts-types-part2.md

 I will start by examining some very practical examples and will end with just a little of theoretical stuff and a bit of rant.
 My main code example is something I am excited about.
 It demonstrates a case where TS made me completely rethink a previously written JS code.
-This post will include discussion of some safety concerns about `unknown` (no, this is not a typo, I mean `unknown`) and will start setting the stage for my future note about the complexity of TS types.
+This post will include discussion of some safety concerns about `unknown` (no, this is not a typo, I mean `unknown`) and will set the stage for my future note about the complexity of TS types.
+I will finish is the realm of coding conventions discussing transparent, self documenting type definitions.

 ## Can I trust the types?